And another week has begun.

 Thank You, JESUS, for this simple and profound tool of learning; help us practice it well for Your glory and our good.
-Thank You, ABBA, for each soul who comes here to read and to pray.
+Thank You, Father, for each soul who comes here to read and to pray.
 I am asking You to bless them for coming; whatever their needs I pray they will find You faithful today.
-I pray for strength and courage, wisdom and discernment, peace and security and for our sick and afflicted I pray You will heal them and for the wayward and rebellious I am thanking You that You will not give up on them and You are continuing to pursue them.
+I pray for strength and courage, wisdom and discernment, peace and security, and for our sick and afflicted I pray You will heal them and for the wayward and rebellious I am thanking You that You will not give up on them and You are continuing to pursue them.
 I pray, HOLY SPIRIT, for You to help them repent.
-And we remember Israel, praying for peace and safety and for America we pray for a great awakening unto repentance.
-Thank You, ABBA, for perfecting Your saints in JESUS name.
+And we remember Israel, praying for peace and safety, and for America, we pray for a great awakening unto repentance.
+Thank You, Father, for perfecting Your saints in JESUS’ name.
 Amen and amen.

 whew!! this is a goldmine of wisdom. i think many of us are guilty of substituting other things such as facebook, blogs, etc for listening time. thanks for an awesome reminder my friend.